 We recommend taking off between 1/8th to 1/4th of an inch from the circumference.
-When applying the label to your bottle, this results in a gap between both ends of the label.
+When applying the label to your bottle, this results in a gap between the ends of the label.
 That means you don’t have to worry about lining up the ends perfectly, especially if the application process is being done by hand.

 Measuring Rectangular or Square Shaped Bottles